-Akin to punitive damages, there are two other issues the Recommendation dealt with and that the Proposal has not ruled on376.
+Akin to punitive damages, there are two other issues the Recommendation dealt with and that the Proposal has not ruled on.
 First, the issue of lawyers' fees regarding which the Recommendation preconized they should not create unnecessary incentives for litigation that is not in the interest of any of the parties.
 A particular reference was made to contingency fees.
 Second, the "loser pays" principle, which is largely followed in the Member States, is not mentioned either.

-All reporters supported that the "loser pays" principle should be maintained, as it corresponds to the various legal traditions and will function as a safeguard against abusive litigation.
+All Member States' reports annexed to this stduy supported that the "loser pays" principle should be maintained, as it corresponds to the various legal traditions and will function as a safeguard against abusive litigation.

 Overall, the EU legislator should be reluctant to provide too many safeguards as this might make collective actions impossible in practice.
-However, some principles laid down in the 2013 Recommendation, which constitute in safeguards, are missing in the Directive Draft - the prohibition of contingency fees and the "loser pays" rule.
+However, some principles laid down in the 2013 Recommendation, which constitute in